Definition

 - In most of the world’s economies, inflation is, to some extent, a constant.
 The Great Inflation, which affected more severe settings in the US, lasted from 1965 until 1982.

-- Instead of years, stagflation is typically assessed in terms of a few months or quarters.
+- Instead of years, stagflation typically gets assessed in a few months or quarters.
 As an extreme scenario, stagflation persisted from 1973 to 1982 in several economies.

 Can a citizen foresee any advantages in such adversity?
 While many assets tend to perish in stagflation, there seem to be some resilient entities that work their way through the situation.
 The following are those:

-- A bond is a loan in which the money lender- the bondholder- for the government or a company puts an interest rate that the borrower is obliged to pay frequently until the initial amount lent is returned.
-The amount returned, along with the interest rate, is known as the ‘principal.’
-Bonds whose interest rates are adjusted with the inflation rate tend to benefit a lot to the bondholder.
+- A bond is a loan in which the money lender- the bondholder- for the government or a company puts an interest rate that the borrower is obliged to pay frequently until the initial amount of lent gets returned.
+The amount returned, with the interest rate, is the ‘principal.’
+Bonds whose interest rates get adjusted with the inflation rate tend to benefit a lot to the bondholder.

-- With producers always looking for increasing profits within the capacity of their production units, inflation offers a mandatory price rise to the commodities for a while until a balance between supply and demand is reached.
+- With producers always looking for increasing profits within the capacity of their production units, inflation offers a mandatory price rise to the commodities for a while until there is a balance between supply and demand.

-- During inflation, a consumer’s budget is refocused solely on stapled commodities provided by the cheapest producer available in the market despite the price rise.
-Companies providing such commodities come from the field of healthcare, energy, and food.
+- During inflation, a consumer’s budget gets refocused solely on stapled commodities provided by the cheapest producer available in the market despite the price rise.
+Companies providing such commodities come from healthcare, energy, and food.

-- A country experiencing stagflation will see rising commodity prices, diminished spending power, low GDP, firm closures, a fall in consumer expenditure, and an increase in unemployment as a result of corporate layoffs.
+- A country experiencing stagflation will see rising commodity prices, diminished spending power, low GDP, firm closures, a fall in consumer expenditure, and increased unemployment because of corporate layoffs.

-- Dealing with stagflation is like only choosing between the blue pill and the red pill with their setbacks.
-Let’s say that the blue pill helps you solve inflation but then comes the economic recession.
+- Dealing with stagflation is like choosing between the blue and the red pill with their setbacks.
+Let’s say the blue pill helps you solve inflation, but then comes the economic recession.
 On the other hand, if you choose a red pill to solve the employment rate, which is a key symptom of recession, it leads us back to inflation.
-So it’s misery not for the nation but those running the State as well.
-The problem of stagnation is difficult to resolve once it starts, both in social terms and budget deficits.
+So it’s misery not for the nation but for those running the State.
+The problem of stagnation is hard to resolve once it starts, both in social terms and budget deficits.

 - Increasing your business’ production is the best strategy for avoiding stagflation.
 Consider investing in equipment or software that can automate tasks to deliver the same quantity of goods or services.